An extended Merton problem with relaxed benchmark tracking: The Case with CRRA Utility and GBM Benchmark

-The following lemma shows that the expectation of the total optimal discounted capital injection is always finite and positive. \begin{lemma} Consider the optimal investment-consumption strategy $(\theta^*,c^*)=(\theta_t^*,c_t^*)_{t\geq 0}$ provided in Theorem \ref{thm:verification}.
-Then, we have \begin{itemize} \item[{\rm(i)}] The expectation of the discounted capital injection under the optimal strategy $(\theta^*,c^*)$ is finite.
-Namely, for $\rho>\rho_0$ with $\rho_0>0$ being given in \eqref{rhobd}, it holds that
+The next result provides more accurate estimations of the expected largest shortfall (expectation of the total optimal capital injection) under the CRRA utility and GBM benchmark. \begin{corollary} Let Assumptions $(\bm{A_{Z}'})$ and $(\bm{A_{\rho}'})$ hold.
+Then, we have \begin{itemize} \item[{\rm(i)}] The expected largest shortfall (expectation of the total capital injection) under the optimal strategy $(\theta^*,c^*)$ in Corollary \ref{coro:optimal-control} is finite and admits the precise expression: for $(x,z)\in\R_+^2$, . \item[{\rm(ii)}] The expected largest shortfall (expectation of the total capital injection) under any admissible $(\theta,c)\in\mathbb{U}^r$ is positive that